velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ```

 Tight integration with the fast performance and complex analytics of Apache Spark, the fastest growing compute engine in big data.

 ---

+## Easy Ingestion from Spark Dataframes

+---

+## Parquet Performance on Cassandra

+---